[ ESO ]

 [dark.gif 11K]

 Purpose.
 Bias frames are measured to monitor the status of the CCDs.
 In general they come in stacks of 5 raw frames per quadrant.
-Imaging and spectroscopic biases differ for the read-out window (2148x2440 or 2148x4096) and for the gain.
-Like all raw files they have 50 pixels of prescan and 50 of overscan at the left and right sides.
-Biases are routinely measured every night when VIMOS is operational.
-They are all processed into master Bias frames and quality-checked on the mountain and by QC Garching.
-Master biases, like all the processed frames, have overscan and prescan removed.
+Bias frames that are used to calibrate imaging data have different read-out windows (2148x2440 vs. 2148x4096) and gain compared to bias measurments for spectroscopy (MOS, IFU).
+Like all raw files, they have 50 pixels of prescan and 50 of overscan at the left and right sides.
+Bias files are routinely measured every night when VIMOS is operational.
+They are processed into master bias frames and quality-checked by QC Garching.
+Master bias files, like all the processed frames, have overscan and prescan removed.

 QC checks.
 As part of the QC1 checks each master bias is compared with a reference master bias.
-The following parameters are monitored: bias median and average level, read-out-noise, fixed-pattern-noise, structure.
+The following parameters are monitored: bias median level, read-out-noise, rms of master.
 These values are accessible via the trending page.

 Products.